● Insights

 Red Flags When Hiring an AI Consultant in the Philippines

 You don’t need all 7 answers to be perfect.
-But if you see these patterns, run:
+But if you see these patterns, walk away:

 If you’re evaluating vendors right now and need a practitioner’s perspective, reach out.